Navigate this article

 I.b Use social media as innovation news filters

 Use Flipboard(iPad) and Zite (iPad) to create news channels on specific topics.
 With these apps I’ve made channels for “innovation”, “entrepreneurship”, “creativity” and so on.
 Every day I get the most popular articles related to these subjects.Pro tip By using services as Wefollow or Klout you can find Twitter users that can be considered experts in a specific field. (e.g. business innovation, technology trends,…).
 Just create a Twitter list with these people and add this list to Flipboard.
 By doing so you can keep track of all the articles and links that these “influencers” share.
+If you’re looking for what your network is interested in, you should definitely use Nuzzel, it shows you the top stories, shared by your friends!
 Very useful!

 Inspiring Twitter accounts to follow:

 |@JoelGascoigne – Joel Cascoigne

 @PeterVan – Peter Vander Auwera